aws/aws-advanced-jdbc-wrapper/docs/development-guide/LoadablePlugins.md

 - measure execution time
 - and more

-The JDBC Wrapper has several built-in plugins as listed [here](../using-the-jdbc-wrapper/UsingTheJdbcWrapper.md#list-of-available-plugins).
+The JDBC Wrapper has several built-in plugins; you can [see the list here](../using-the-jdbc-wrapper/UsingTheJdbcWrapper.md#list-of-available-plugins).

 ## Available Services

-The plugins are notified by the connection plugin manager when changes in database occur and utilize the [plugin service](./PluginService.md) to establish connections and retrieve host information.
+Plugins are notified by the connection plugin manager when changes to the database connection occur, and utilize the [plugin service](./PluginService.md) to establish connections and retrieve host information.

 ## Using Custom Plugins

-There are 3 steps to use a custom plugin:
+To use a custom plugin, you must:
 1. Create a custom plugin.
 2. Register the custom plugin to a wrapper profile.
 3. Specify the custom plugin to use in `wrapperProfileName`.